Boise Racial Discrimination Attorneys

 Federal and state law forbid racial discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.
 Title VII of the Civil Rights Act of 1964 is the federal law applicable to racial discrimination claims.
 The Idaho Human Rights Act provides the basis for state law claims of racial discrimination in employment.

-If you believe you have been a victim of racial discrimination in employment, you should act promptly to pursue any claim as the time for filing such claims is limited.
+If you believe you have been a victim of racial discrimination in employment, you should promptly consult with a racial discrimination attorney, so they can pursue a claim before the limited filing time runs out.
 Claims for racial discrimination under Title VII and/or under the Idaho Human Rights Act must first be filed with the Idaho Human Rights Commission before such claims can be pursued in Court.
+The racial discrimination lawyers at Rossman Law Group are experienced in discrimination law and will guide you through every phase of the legal process.
+Call Rossman Law Group today to schedule your first appointment with one of our knowledgeable racial discrimination lawyers.
+We are here to listen, and we’re here to help.